henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 **FlowShift** is the result – a tool that creates **order when life becomes chaotic**.
 It is a conscious counter-design to the bloated software industry: **lean, precise, and sovereign**.

-> *"I have nothing left to lose, except my love for this world."*
+> *I've nothing left to prove – only something left to build.*

 ### About the Architect